Bow and Arrow (song)

-"Bow and Arrow" is a song by Japanese singer-songwriter Kenshi Yonezu.
-Sony Music Labels released it as a digital single on January 27, 2025, before a physical double A-sided CD with "Plazma" was issued on June 11, 2025.
+"Bow and Arrow" (stylized in all caps) is a song by Japanese singer-songwriter Kenshi Yonezu.
+Released digitally on January 27, 2025 via Sony Music Labels, before a physical double A-sided CD with "Plazma" was issued on June 11, 2025, "Bow and Arrow" serves as the opening theme song for the Japanese anime series Medalist.

 Background

-“Bow and Arrow” was written as the opening theme for the anime series Medalist, which centers around figure skating sport.
-This marked Kenshi Yonezu’s first time providing a theme song for a TV anime in about 2 years and 3 months, since “Kick Back.”
+"Bow and Arrow" (stylized in all caps) is a song that has been written for the opening to the anime series Medalist, which centers around the popular sport figure skating.
+This marked Kenshi Yonezu's first time providing a theme song for a TV anime in about 2 years and 3 months, since "Kick Back" from Chainsaw Man.

-The song was created at Yonezu’s own request, as he was already a fan of the original Medalist manga by Tsurumaikada.
+The song was created at Yonezu's own request, as he was already a fan of the original Medalist manga by Tsurumaikada.

-Regarding what led to the song’s creation and his feelings about the original manga, Yonezu commented as follows:
+Regarding what led to the song's creation and his feelings about the original manga, Yonezu commented as follows:

 I'm simply a fan of the original work.
-When I came across the news that it was being adapted into an anime, I thought, ‘If possible, I'd love to make the theme song,’ and reached out.
-That’s what led to the creation of "Bow and Arrow".
-It’s an absolutely wonderful manga, so everyone should read it.
-I’m also looking forward to the anime just as a regular viewer.
-I hope you’ll enjoy the song as well.
+When I came across the news that it was being adapted into an anime, I thought, 'If possible, I'd love to make the theme song,' and reached out.
+That's what led to the creation of "Bow and Arrow".
+It's an absolutely wonderful manga, so everyone should read it.
+I'm also looking forward to the anime just as a regular viewer.
+I hope you'll enjoy the song as well.